shahidirfan100/Daraz.pk-Scraper/README.md

 }
 ```

-*Note: Use the stringlist editor to easily add/remove URLs, one per line.*
+*Note: Use the textarea editor to easily add multiple URLs, one per line.*

 ### Example 4: Price Range Filter